 Day 1: Outer Banks & Oriental

 Begin your coastal wine exploration on the Outer Banks with a stop at Sanctuary Vineyards in Jarvisburg.
-Located on a seaside farm, its 10 acres of Syrah, Tempranillo, Viognier, Norton and muscadine grapes are nestled within hundreds of acres of farmland and wildlife.
-Get there in time for lunch and enjoy a tasting and picnic purchased on-site.
-Be sure to stop by the historic Cotton Gin nearby for a tasting in the cellar and to browse wine accessories and gifts.
+Located on a seaside farm, its 10 acres of syrah, tempranillo, viognier, norton and muscadine grapes are nestled within hundreds of acres of farmland and wildlife.
+Check its Instagram to see if a food truck is on-site, and get there in time for lunch and enjoy a tasting.

 Drive along the Outer Banks and then head west through the charming town of Manteo as you venture to Vineyards on the Scuppernong.
 The Scuppernong River region produces the native scuppernong muscadine grape, which is considered to be one of the healthiest grapes grown and makes for a delicious fruity wine.
-Take a vineyard tour or stop by its tasting room in downtown Columbia for a sample, snacks and shopping.
+Stop by its quaint tasting room, then stroll through galleries and eateries afterward.

-Next, head into Oriental, known as the “Sailing Capital of North Carolina,” and check in at the Oriental Marina and Inn.
-Situated on the town harbor, the inn features 1-, 2- and 3-bedroom suites, all with water views.
-Walk next door to Toucan Grill and Fresh Bar and feast on a seafood dinner while watching the boats come and go.
+Next, head into Oriental, known as the “Sailing Capital of North Carolina,” and check in at the Oriental Marina & Inn.
+Situated on the town harbor, the inn features one-, two- and three-bedroom suites, all with water views.
+Walk next door to Toucan Grill & Fresh Bar and feast on a seafood dinner while watching the boats come and go.
 Afterward, enjoy live music on the patio or stroll along the harbor.

 Day 2: Central Coast

 Heading northwest, stop by Huffman Vineyards for a taste of dry whites and reds, as well as its large selection of fruit wines.
-Partake in these in the tasting room or on the outdoor patio, chat with the winemakers and do a little shopping at the on-site Mirey Creek Gift Shop.
+Try these in the tasting room or on the outdoor patio and chat with the winemakers.

-For your next stop, it’s only a short drive to the Country Squire Restaurant, Winery & Vintage Inn in Warsaw.
+For your next stop, it’s only a short drive to the Country Squire Restaurant, Inn and Winery in Warsaw.
 Check in to your room overlooking the vineyard and settle in for a relaxing evening of wine and food.
-Take in the gardens, grounds and charming gazebo as you head to the Tartan Tasting Room & Gift Shop.
+Take in the gardens, grounds and charming gazebo as you head to the Tartan Wine Tasting Room & Gift Shop.
 Taste the various wines or have a pre-dinner glass while you explore the gift items there.
-Then, enjoy a sumptuous dinner in the dining room of a steak cooked to perfection, or poultry, pork or seafood entrées – all served with the popular Squire cheese and relish tray, salad, choice of potato and bread with whipped butter.
+Then enjoy a sumptuous dinner in the dining room of a steak cooked to perfection, or poultry, pork or seafood entrées.

 Get an early start this morning and drive to Rose Hill to see the world’s largest frying pan.
 Sheltered under a gazebo, the pan is 15 feet in diameter, weighs two tons and can cook 365 chickens at a time.

 Next, head to Duplin Winery, the North Carolina coast’s oldest winery.
-Dating back to the 1970s, Duplin Winery now has a tank capacity of more than 1.4 million gallons and is the largest winery in the South.
+Dating back to the 1970s, Duplin Winery has a tank capacity of more than 1.8 million gallons and is one of the largest wineries on the East Coast.
 Its award-winning wines include Magnolia, a favorite summertime wine, and Hatteras Red, which pairs perfectly with North Carolina barbecue.
 Take a tour, taste the many sweet and dry wines, and purchase a bottle to take home.

 From there, head into Wilmington and Noni Bacca Winery.
-Choose from nearly 70 different international wines, including Italian-style reds, premium whites, thirst-quenching fruit wines and decadent dessert wines.
+Choose from about 50 different international wines, including Italian-style reds, premium whites, thirst-quenching fruit wines and decadent dessert wines.

-If all of the tastings have created an appetite, you’ll love Le Catalan on the Riverwalk in downtown Wilmington.
-Featuring a French café menu and sumptuous French wines, Le Catalan makes for a sophisticated winery tour lunch.
+If all of the tastings have created an appetite, you’ll love The George on the Riverwalk in downtown Wilmington.
+Featuring Southern coastal cuisine, it serves lunch, dinner and Sunday brunch.

 Winery schedules vary seasonally, so it’s a good idea to call ahead to confirm hours.
 Please drink responsibly.
 Designate a driver.